Nius/Comment-Analyzer/README.md

 2. Execute the .JAR.
 This will spawn a file called `config.cfg` which is human-readable.

 3. Open and edit the configuration file.
 The auto-generated file contains detailed instructions on how to use its various directives.
 At minimum your config file must contain a `#SOURCE` directive and at least one `#TYPE` directive.
-You may include other directive and notes as you see fit.
+You may include other directives and notes as you see fit.

 4. Execute the .JAR.
 During computation the program will spawn a file called `results.txt`.
 Beware that this file is written progressively as the input data is processed.
 Allow sufficient time for the program to finish execution before opening the results file.
 Each time the program is executed this file is overwritten.